Review of Wishbone Dry Dog Food

 And lastly, the the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

 Judging by its ingredients alone, Wishbone Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

 And a fat-to-protein ratio of about 46%.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.

-Wishbone is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Wishbone is a grain-free, plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 Has Wishbone Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to this Addiction product line.
 If there are no recalls listed in this section, we have not yet reported any events.